 MIFF has an Academy®, BAFTA and AACTA accredited short film competition.
 The winners of the top prizes in the competition become eligible for Oscar® consideration.

-MIFF features one of the most highly regarded short film competitions in the Southern Hemisphere, accredited by the Academy®, BAFTA and AACTA.
+Additionally, MIFF features one of the most highly regarded short film competitions in the Southern Hemisphere, accredited by the Academy®, BAFTA, and AACTA.
 The winners of the top prizes in the competition become eligible for Oscar® consideration.
-Thanks to our Shorts Awards partners, in 2021 the eligible short films competed for a total cash prize pool of A$63,500.
+Thanks to our Shorts Awards partners, in 2022 the eligible short films competed for a total cash prize pool of A$63,500.

 PLEASE READ THE FOLLOWING REGULATIONS CAREFULLY PRIOR TO SUBMITTING OR MAKING ENQUIRIES REGARDING SUBMISSIONS.
 YOU CAN FIND THE SHORT FILM COMPETITION REGULATIONS HERE.